Turquoise Partners: Tose’ Firouzeh Asset Management

-Venture Capital Investments
+Venture capital investments

-Turquoise has seeded several venture capital investments within Iran and is known as one of the leaders in the Iranian technology ecosystem.
-In 2020, Turquoise launched a regulated Venture Capital Investment ETF listed on the Iran Farabourse market.
+Turquoise has seeded several venture capital investments within Iran.

-Private Equity Investments
+Private equity investments

-Turquoise has carried out proprietary investments and also investments for clients in non-listed Iranian opportunities in sectors including consumer staples, financial institutions, technology, resources, healthcare, property, and industrials, among others.
-In late 2020, Turquoise launched a regulated Private Equity Investment ETF, listed on the Iran Farabourse market.
+Turquoise has carried out proprietary investments and also investments for clients in non-listed Iranian opportunities.

 Ctrl+Tech Startup Studio

-Ctrl+Tech is a Tehran-based startup studio managed by Turquoise Partners, which brings proven global concepts and implements them within Iran.
-Ctrl+Tech has seven live startups as of the beginning of 2019 and has the goal of launch three new ideas each year.
+Ctrl+Tech is a Tehran-based startup studio managed by Turquoise Partners.

 Partnerships

 In 2015, Charlemagne Capital in London (U.K.) and Turquoise Partners announced their partnership.
 Charlemagne has $2.5 billion assets under management.
 Together, they have set up funds in different sectors such as oil and gas, banks and retail in Iran worth $50 million.

 In 2016, Turquoise announced that it will partner with Swiss bank REYL & Cie in Dubai in a $200 million Venture Capital fund focused primarily on consumer goods.